fuhrmanator/course-activity-planner/ooad/overview.md

 # Problem description

+The information here is still being incorporated from [this Google Document (originally in French, and visible only to people within ETSMTL.NET domain for now)](https://docs.google.com/a/etsmtl.net/document/d/1kHylinKFGfJcrfo8eo-BnmsEkC-JRSLPb2CYKz3oRLY/edit?usp=sharing).

 This project fills a void between various online tools used by instructors in the execution of their teaching activities.
 We’ll use the situation at the ETS as an example, but probably there are analogous tools at other universities with similar problems:

  - PlanETS is the in-house Syllabus Management System (SMS), which aims to standardize the content of syllabi at the university.